 Day 4: We depart for Kandy, Sri Lanka's hill capital.
 Enroute we stop at Matale to visit the Alu Vihare Temple.
 Here the monks patiently transcribe Buddist history and legend to Ola Leaf manuscripts.
 Once in Kandy we visit a batik manufacture and spend some time learning and making a batik of our own to take home.
 Overnight hotel Kandy.

 Day 6: This morning we have an exhilarating white water rafting excursion on the Kelani River.
-This is a level 3 rafting trip trip suitable for people from 8 years to 60 years.
+The rafting is suitable for people from 8 years to 60 years.
 In the afternoon we depart for Nuwara Eliya past waterfalls and a visit to a tea planation.
 Overnight forest lodge in Nuwara Eliya.

 Day 7: After breakfast we enjoy an amazing 3-4 hour trek in the Horton Plains to 'Worlds End' and 'Baker Falls'.
 Horton Plains National Park is magical with its misty mountains, grasslands, marshes, icy streams, lakes and waterfalls.
 At 'Worlds End' the plateau drops off 1000m and we see the delightful waterfalls - Baker Falls.
 In the afternoon we transfer to the hotel in Bandarawela.